edwinst/c64_light_fantastic_reverse_engineering/README.md

     - read a sequence of 1..n bytes, terminated by #$0D (carriage return; which is also stored)
     - repeat main loop

-This protocol looks like it is meant to read a tokenized BASIC program.
+This protocol is meant to read a tokenized BASIC program.
 Each line starts with a #$0D character, followed by two bytes for the line number.
 If the line number is >= 32768 unsigned ($8000), the receiver stops.